Article first published July 2015, updated June 2019

 There’s no point in doing a data integration if you don’t know what you plan on doing with the data.
-Typically, your plans will fall into three buckets – segmentation, personalization or automation.
+Typically, your plans will fall into three areas: segmentation, personalization, or automation.

-For example, you could target people of a particular gender, who are interested in a particular product category, have made a purchase in the last year, and spent over a certain amount.
-Now that’s a targeted segment!
+For example, you could target people of a particular gender who are interested in a particular product category, have made a purchase in the last year, and spent over a certain amount.

-Birchbox used segmentation to identify their churning customers and target them with this win-back campaign.
+Birchbox used segmentation to identify their churning customers and targeted them with this win-back campaign.

-Personalized emails deliver six times higher transaction rates than non-personalized emails, but 70 percent of brands fail to take advantage of that, according to Experian Marketing Services.
+Personalized emails deliver six times higher transaction rates than non-personalized emails, but 70% of brands fail to take advantage of that, according to Experian Marketing Services.
 This is most likely due to a lack of data, easy-to-use personalization tools, and the time-consuming nature of testing personalized email content.

 However, with the right tools and data, it can be very easy to implement.
-A few examples of how I’ve seen brands use personalization include:
+A few examples of using personalization could include:

-- Offering discounts in bulk emails which only certain subscribers can see
+- Offering discounts in bulk emails that only certain subscribers can see

 - Aggregating data from mobile apps for end of week/month/year summary emails